-The Best Negative Data Prize is a collaboration between ECNP and U.S.-based non-profit research organisation Cohen Veterans Bioscience, under the aegis of the Global Preclinical Data Forum (GPDF), to recognise published “negative” scientific results or results of studies that do not confirm the expected outcome or original hypothesis.
+The Best Negative Data Prize in Pre-Clinical Neuroscience is a collaboration between ECNP and U.S.-based non-profit research organisation Cohen Veterans Bioscience, under the aegis of the Global Preclinical Data Forum (GPDF), to recognise published 'negative' scientific results and results that do not confirm the expected outcome.

 The award is conferred at the ECNP Congress and comes with a EUR 10,000 prize provided by Cohen Veterans Bioscience.

 How to apply

 It is no longer possible to apply (deadline was 31 May 2022).

 Corresponding authors had to submit their papers directly on the Global Preclinical Data Forum (GPDF) website via the submission link.

 The review committee will select and inform the winner by 1 September 2022.